 - Download a Getting started on Zotero guide

 - The Harvard citation style.
 We recommend CJBS students to use the Harvard style provided by Cite Them Right (see more below).
 To install it: 1) Search for Cite Them Right in the Zotero Style Repository and save the file.
-2) Open your Zotero preferences, go to the Cite section and select the Styles tab.
+2) In Zotero, go to Edit > Preferences, and from the Cite section, select the Styles tab.
 3) Click on the + sign to add the file.
-4) From within your word processing software, select this as your preferred style
+4) From within your word processing software, choose ‘Document Preferences’ from the Zotero ribbon and select this as your preferred style

 - 2-page Harvard Style summary document for quick reference.

 Cite Them Right

 An additional resource is the Cite Them Right website which offers guidance on constructing your citations and references in the Harvard style.

 During Michaelmas Term we give a lecture on avoiding plagiarism and the importance of referencing.
 You can view the slides from this lecture on SlideShare.